 Highlights

-- 104 visits to custody suites by our volunteers, checking on the welfare of over 450 detainees
+- Over 100 visits to custody suites by our volunteers, checking on the welfare of almost 450 detainees

 - Our Police Powers panel have had direct influence in changing training received by Humberside Officers